Thanks to all who attended the 2019 KPSF Championships

-It is in memory of Kunal’s love for the game, and his passion for the sport as a fan, that his family has established the Kunal Patel SF Open, the first ever tournament of its kind in San Francisco.
+It is in memory of Kunal’s love for the game, and his passion for the sport as a fan, that his family has established the Kunal Patel SF Championships, the first ever tournament of its kind in San Francisco.

 Kunal first lifted a tennis racket when he was nine years old and immediately fell in love with the sound of the ball whacking against the tennis racket, and the thrill of facing down an opponent (his Dad).
 Kunal loved to play tennis on weekends with his family and competed at the club level in San Francisco, where he lived and worked on establishing a career.
 Kunal an avid tennis player and a dedicated sports fan who was fascinated by the way in which sports tested a player’s athleticism, competitive drive, and spirit.
 Kunal’s passion for tennis took him around the world to attend live tournaments.

 Mukesh is a serial entrepreneur and an investor in the IT industry, based in San Francisco and the Silicon Valley.
 He is active in helping startups and has funded numerous charity organizations.
 He enjoys photography, golf, tennis, and family travels.

 Derrik works financing construction projects throughout the west coast.
 He picked up tennis about 10 yrs ago and has been on the tennis courts a few days a week ever since.
 When he's not working or playing tennis, he can usually be found hanging out with his wife and daughter in the city.